Cognigy/Clients/docs/webchat-plugins/get-started.md

 Since we are using React, we need a bit of setup before coding.
 The easiest way is to use a bundler called [parcel](https://parceljs.org).

+> If your parcel installation is slow, make sure to update to the newest NPM version

 - `npm init`
 - `npm i -D parcel`